 Development of a Multi-Professional Training Pack (Pilot) (Funded by Coventry Primary Care Trust.
 AWARDED March 2003 £5,000.
 Took place March 2003 - December 2003) (GL - funding applicant and chief designer).

 Training Young Parents to Become Peer Researchers – Life Long Learning for Young Parents Project (Funded by Sandwell Primary Care Trust.
 AWARDED September 2004 £3,200.
-(Took place September 2004 – January 2005) (GL – funding application and lead trainer)
+(Took place September 2004 – January 2005) (GL – funding applicant and lead trainer)

 Evaluation Developments